 Talk behaviors act as the foundation for conversations.
 We started to practice using what we know about being a listener and speaker and combining these skills around debate topics as opposed to practicing these skills in isolation during a share where a few children speak, the rest listen, and there is not growth or development.
 Again, to start, these were not academic talks, but debates around topics my kids were interested in.
 For example, we debated which is more fun, indoor or outdoor recess?
 We debated what flavor is better, vanilla or chocolate?

-We began practicing a new conversational strategies to support deeper talk and conversation around one topic.
+We began practicing these new conversational strategies to support deeper talk and conversation around one topic.

 This chart grew over a few weeks.
 Strategies were added as they came up in our debate conversations and kids were ready to push their talk deeper.